Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 #### Prerequisites

 - The product option product has been created and transferred to the *Omni-Channel* module.
-- The product to which the product option product is to be associated has been created and transferred to the *Omni-Channel* module.
+- The product with which the product option product is to be associated has been created and transferred to the *Omni-Channel* module.

 #### Procedure